MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Export-CsArchivingData.md

 ## PARAMETERS

 ### -DBInstance
-This parameter is intended for use only with Microsoft Lync Server 2010.If you are using the Export-CsArchivingData cmdlet on Skype for Business Server you should use the Identity parameter instead.
+This parameter is intended for use only with Microsoft Lync Server 2010.
+If you are using the Export-CsArchivingData cmdlet on Skype for Business Server you should use the Identity parameter instead.

 Path to the SQL Server database instance where archiving data is recorded.
 For example: